 Years lived in: 4 years, renting

-I've never met a more design savvy, DIY-inspired pair.
-"We want our home to reflect who we are, but living in NYC means we're constantly balancing constraints: fitting a lot of things in a small space, managing the quirks of a 100-year-old apartment (uneven floors, temporary walls, faulty electrical), and making sure our design ideas don't break the bank since I work at a nonprofit tackling global poverty and Justus at an outer space startup," explains Carla.
+I’ve never met a more design savvy, DIY-inspired pair.
+“We want our home to reflect who we are, but living in NYC means we’re constantly balancing constraints: fitting a lot of things in a small space, managing the quirks of a 100-year-old apartment and making sure our design ideas don’t go over budget,” explains Carla.

-"Luckily, our creativity thrives somewhere between constraint and vision—and if there's one thing we aren't constrained by, it's time for apartment projects.
-To us, seeing a pretty picture on Instagram and just hitting 'buy' feels soulless, so when we find a design inspiration we'll either hack it, get it secondhand or try to source something similar from local artists.
-We travel for work to places like India and Kenya and are always bringing souvenirs home with us (I once traveled to Kenya with only a carry-on suitcase so I could bring baskets back as my checked luggage).
-While our apartment continues to be a work in progress, we'd be lying to say it weren't a labor of love."
+“Luckily, our creativity thrives somewhere between constraint and vision—and if there’s one thing we aren’t constrained by, it’s time for apartment projects.
+When we find a design inspiration we’ll often DIY-it, get it secondhand or try to source something similar from local artists.
+We also like to bring pieces home with us when we travel.
+While our apartment continues to be a work in progress, we’d be lying to say it weren’t a labor of love.”

 Apartment Therapy Survey: